 Tell the group that they will be playing a game called “telephone” in two different ways.
 The first time they play, they will communicate by speaking.
 Then they will communicate using only their body language and facial expressions.

-Mini Game Directions:
+Telephone Game Directions:

 - For the verbal game of telephone, have students line up next to each other.
 In the first round, whisper a phrase of your choice to the first student.
 Each student should then whisper the phrase that she heard to the student next to her, until it reaches the last student.
 The last student should then say the message aloud, and see if it matches the original.